Do you think that your account was hacked, taken over or compromised?

 - There has been an upgrade purchased that you didn't make?

 - Information such as age, gender, images, and location has been changed?

 If you notice one or even all the signs above, immediately reset your password on Plenty of Fish.

 You can read more here about keeping your account safe.

 I've reset my password but can't log in on my phone.

 *Changing an account's password does not automatically log the account out of IOS or Android applications.

-In order to log the account out of these apps, sign in online and visit Apps in your settings.
-From there you can revoke access to the application, and the next time the app is launched, a prompt will request that the new password be entered.
+To log the account out of these apps, sign in online and visit Apps in your settings.
+From there, you can revoke access to the application, and the next time the app is launched, a prompt will request that the new password be entered.